kuttaineh/ztt/README.md

 Installation is now complete.

 Anytime you want to run the software, from the Terminal simply type `~/ztt` or `./ztt` from your [homedir](https://www.computerhope.com/jargon/h/homedir.htm).
-## Installing to GNU/Linux and macOS
+## Installing to either GNU/Linux or macOS using git

 #### From a newly opened GNU/Linux or macOS Terminal type (alternatively: copy from here and paste into Terminal):
 ```